ktzar/star_wars_catalog/README.md

 2)	Character Details View:
     - 	Display detailed information: name, hair color, eye color, gender, and home planet.
     - 	List movie titles the character has appeared in.
-    - 	BONUS List starships the character has piloted.
+    - 	*BONUS* List starships the character has piloted.
-    - 	BONUS Allow users to add characters to their favorites list if they are not already added.
+    - 	*BONUS* Allow users to add characters to their favorites list if they are not already added.
-3)	BONUS Favorites View:
+3)	*BONUS*Favorites View:
     -	Display all characters added to the favorites list with their name, height, gender, and home planet.
-    -	BONUS: Allow users to remove characters from the favorites list.
+    -	*BONUS* Allow users to remove characters from the favorites list.
-    -	BONUS: Provide an option to edit the height or gender of a character.

-## Implementation Guidelines:
-- Use TypeScript and React.
-If you're not familiar with TypeScript or you find yourself time-constrained, we suggest using `any` types and then refining them later.
-- You may use any additional technologies as needed.

 ## Evaluation Criteria:
 - We'll focus on your problem-solving approach and implementation.